Vlad3Design/Mushin/README.md

 **Mushin** (無心) is an Obsidian theme that embodies the Japanese zen concept of "no-mind" - a state of mental clarity, effortless flow, and pure focus.
 This theme transforms your note-taking experience into a journey of mental tranquility and enhanced productivity.

+## 🔌 Recommended Plugins

+This theme works best with the plugins **[MindfulDo](https://github.com/Vlad3Design/MindfulDo)** & **[FadeLine](https://github.com/Vlad3Design/FadeLine)**.

+- **[MindfulDo](https://github.com/Vlad3Design/MindfulDo)** - A calm, beautiful and simple todo list for Obsidian that helps you stay organized without stress
+- **[FadeLine](https://github.com/Vlad3Design/FadeLine)** - Clarity in the chaos.
+FadeLine dims the noise so your thoughts can speak

+Both plugins are created by the same developer and follow the same zen philosophy as the Mushin theme.

 ## 🎋 Philosophy

 Inspired by the ancient zen teaching of mushin, this theme eliminates visual distractions and creates a harmonious environment where thoughts can flow like water.
 Every design decision serves the purpose of achieving mental clarity and deep focus.